Shubham-Srivastava-AU9/constellation4/README.md

 # constellation4
 install npm i in client and  in constellation4  folder.

+npm start - to Start the Client npm run server - to start the Backend

 First I have completed Backend with making 3 api's postDetails , getDetails , getDetail